RosarioHA/DEV001-notesR/README.md

 ## 1st User Story
 For the first user story, users need to access the Notes section by authenticating their account.
-In this first version of the project, I facilitated the authentication option with a Google account, hoping to expand to more options in the future.
+In this first version of the project, I facilitated the authentication option with a Google account, using Firebase's "sign in with popup" function and hoping to expand to more options in the future.

 **Screenshot of the page viewed on local host, responsive views of tablet and mobile phone.**